 When I ask my son this after school, he sometimes has an answer, but not always.
 The point is that you care: You care to know about his day.
 You care to know if they were treated unkindly.
 You care to know that they felt safe.

 Your children need to know you care, even about the most minute, mundane, and sometimes ridiculous events of their adolescent life.

 I think my son has now told me ten times that this girl at school has a crush on him.
 And every time he tells me, I am interested and ask more questions.

 Having an emotionally healthy relationship with your children requires patience and the understanding that you sometimes hold their little hearts in your hands.
 Be ever so careful with it.

 4. What are you thankful or grateful for today?

 Along with asking questions that are good conversation starters, it’s vital that you help them see the good things that happen in their life.

 In western civilization, kids are unfortunately unaware of what they have and VERY aware of what they don’t have.

 So how do we raise kids who are content and grateful?
-Well, along with being grateful and content yourself as to model for them what that looks like, you can ask them for what they are thankful for on a daily basis.
+Well, along with being grateful and content yourself to model for them what that looks like, you can ask them what they are thankful for daily.